IMAT Physics Formula Compendium

 Here, N(t) is the number of remaining nuclei, N₀ is the initial number of nuclei, t is the elapsed time, and T is the half-life.

 Einstein's famous equation shows that mass and energy are interconvertible.
-This relationship plays a crucial role in nuclear reactions and particle physics.
+This is the basis for the energy released in nuclear reactions.

-Where E is energy, m is mass, and c is the speed of light in a vacuum.
+Where E is energy, m is the mass defect (the change in mass during a nuclear reaction), and c is the speed of light in a vacuum.

 Conclusion